aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/smarttagproperty/_index.md

 ```

-Gets and sets the name of the property.
+the name of the property.

 **Returns:**
 java.lang.String